September 8, 2011

 “It’s a support group also,” said Pickens-Barger.

-The yoga classes take place every Tuesday at 10 a.m. at the Wesley United Methodist Church in Nederland, and the local branch of the Multiple Sclerosis society meets the first Saturday of every month at 11 a.m. at the Medical Center in Port Arthur.
+The yoga classes take place online through Gail’s Youtube channel for the Wesley United Methodist Church in Nederland.
+The local branch of the Multiple Sclerosis society meets the first Saturday of every month at 11 a.m. at the Medical Center in Port Arthur.